GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 2.3 Integration test strategy

-For our integration test we will use a mixed approach because, while going always bottom-up or always top-down will give us the benefit of a simpler integration plan, a more dynamic approach based on the specific group of components under consideration will allow us to test in more effective and meaningful way.
+For our integration test we will use a mixed approach because, while going always bottom-up or always top-down would give us the benefit of a simpler integration plan, a more dynamic approach based on the specific group of components under consideration will allow us to test in a more effective and meaningful way.
 At the start we will focus on the integration of the subcomponents of the two main subsystem that we have identified that will be performed in parallel:

   * **CarSystem**: At first the tests will be carried out on a virtual machine to simulate the car environment with a stub and a driver for the **SensorsController**, later on, after the unit test of the sensor controller in a real vehicle, the whole Car Application will be deployed on a car and the integration with the **SensorsController** properly tested.